hopnets/practical_deflection/Switch_Implementations/README.md

 ## Summary

-This directory contains the code for implementing the data plane and control plan of Simple and Preemptive Deflection.
+This directory contains the code for implementing the data plane and control plane of Simple and Preemptive Deflection.
+We used **Intel SDE 9.7.0** for compiling our code.

 * Simple Deflection
   * Directory name: Simple_Deflection